ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Figure 5.
 Heatmapping of GMS Performance Against Individual Constructor(s) (2018-2023)**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/5945e2e1-2afd-45e9-b7c2-1c66b8a8c029)

-### Correlations of Puzzle-Specific Features, and Past Solver Performance, to GMS Solve Performance
+### Correlations of GMS Performance to Puzzle-Specific Features and Past Performance

 Numerous potentially interesting features pertaining to puzzle grids an answers were obtained from XWord Info across the 6-year sample.
 Features showing strong correlation to GMS solve performance become strong candidates as input features for predictive modeling, in current forms and/or when combined in novel ways with other existing features. **Figure 6** shows correlation heatmapping separately for 15x15 puzzles (Mon-Sat) and 21x21 puzzles (Sun).
 The Pearson correlation coefficient (PCC) captures linear correlation strength between a given feature and solve times (top row and leftmost column of correlation matrix; red indicates a strong positive correlation and green a strong negative correlation).
 See **Supplementary Figure 1** for breakdown by individual puzzle days for the 15x15 puzzles.
 As can also be seen in these correlation matrix figures, a number of grid and/or answer-specific features correlated strongly with each other.
 For example, 'Mean Answer Length' and 'Freshness Factor' showed a strong negative correlation.
 This relationship makes intuitive sense because 'Freshness Factor' is a measure of aggregate answer rarity for a given puzzle, and longer answers have a higher likelihood of being uncommon than shorter ones.